MultiSafepay/docs/content/integration/ready-made/magento1/faq/processing-refunds.md

 ---
 **Refund rules**

-- From your [MultiSafepay account](/refunds/full-partial/): Full refunds
+- From your [MultiSafepay dashboard](/refunds/full-partial/): Full refunds
 -  From your Magento 1 [backend](/glossaries/multisafepay-glossary/#backend) (see below):
     - Full refunds and [credit memos](https://docs.magento.com/m1/ce/user_guide/order-processing/credit-memo-create.html)
     - Refunding more than the original transaction is **not** supported
-- Refunds processed in your MultiSafepay account may not appear in your backend.
+- Refunds processed in your MultiSafepay dashboard may not appear in your backend.
 - For [pay later methods](/payments/methods/pay-later/), you can only refund a selected item from the order, not a set amount.
 If you enter an amount instead of selecting an item, the entire order is refunded.

 To process refunds from your backend, follow these steps: